 At Dynamic Engineering we make this process as easy as possible for our clients by providing a design certification service.
-We specialise in Civil/Structural, Maintenance Tools and Lifting Equipment design certification.
-In addition Dynamic Engineering can also provide Independent Design Verification as required by by the plant and desing registration process.
+We specialise in Civil/Structural Design, Maintenance Tools and Lifting Equipment Design Certification.
+In addition Dynamic Engineering can also provide Independent Design Verification as required by the plant and design registration process.

-We use the relevent Australian Standards like AS 4100, AS 3990 etc to analyse structures, equipment or machinary to ensure design compliance.
-These calculations are typically summarsed in a design report.
+We use the relevant Australian Standards like AS 4100, AS 3990 etc. to analyse structures, equipment or machinery to ensure design compliance.
+These calculations are typically summarised in a design report.

 Finite Element Analysis

-Computer assisted stress analysis streamlines the certification of equipment.
-A 3d-computer model takes the guesswork out of new designs.
-Changes can be made quickly and inexpensively and the result can be checked straightaway.
-With Finite Element Analysis (FEA) different loads can be applied, including gravity, remote force and torque.
-The resultant stresses and deflection can be checked against design specifications.
+Computer assisted stress analysis streamlines the certification of equipment, because a 3D computer model takes the guesswork out of our client’s new designs.
+We can check the results straightaway and in addition make changes quickly and inexpensively.
+With Finite Element Analysis (FEA) we can apply several different loads including gravity, remote force and torque.
+Afterwards these resultant stresses and deflection can be checked against design specifications.

-Below is a pit gearbox, which was modelled in 3D to determine the stresses.
+Below is a pit gearbox, which was modelled in 3D to determine its stresses.

 Stresses in gearbox lifter

 Design certification is becoming more and more popular and, in the case of some mining clients, is now a requirement for all new equipment.
-Design certification can be achieved for both new and used equipment, provided certain information is known:
+Design certification can be achieved for both new and used equipment, provided the information below is known:

 1) For new equipment the following is required:

-- A drawing that fix the design (dimensions, materials and welding)
+- A drawing that fixes the design (dimensions, materials and welding)